 Mic Monitor, a feature in some headsets, gives users real-time feedback on their voice.
 While this can be beneficial for self-monitoring, it may introduce a delay in the playback, leading to an echo effect.
 Disabling the Mic Monitor is a practical solution to mitigate this issue.

-Return to the Microphone Properties window for your headset, typically accessible through the sound settings on your computer.
+Return to the Microphone Properties window for your headset, which is typically accessible through the sound settings on your computer.
 Click the “Listen” tab and ensure that the checkbox next to “Listen to this device” is unchecked.

 If the box is checked, a loop is created where your microphone output is played back to your headset with a delay, resulting in an echo.
 Unchecking this option eliminates the loop, providing a more seamless audio experience.